 2. Water with stagnant water

 To water with a hose directly from the water faucet is convenient, but is not the best for plants.
-City water may or may not kill beneficial bacteria and life in your soil, but it is way too cold for your plants.
+City water may or may not kill beneficial bacteria and life in your soil, but it is way too cold for the plants.

 3. Do not drown plants